Hipparcos: Photometric observations

 The highest accuracy photometric data were provided as a by-product of the main mission astrometric observations.
 They were made in a broad-band visible light passband, specific to Hipparcos, and designated Hp.
 The median photometric precision, for Hp<9 magnitude, was 0.0015 magnitude, with typically 110 distinct observations per star throughout the 3.5-year observation period.
 As part of the data reduction and catalogue production, new variables were identified and designated with appropriate variable star designations.
 Variable stars were classified as periodic or unsolved variables; the former were published with estimates of their period, variability amplitude, and variability type.
 In total some 11,597 variable objects were detected, of which 8,237 were newly classified as variable.
-There are, for example, 273 Cepheid variables, 186 RR Lyr variables, 108 Delta Scuti variables, and 917 eclipsing binary stars.
+There are, for example, 273 Cepheid variables, 186 RR Lyrae variables, 108 Delta Scuti variables, and 917 eclipsing binary stars.
 The star mapper observations, constituting the Tycho (and Tycho-2) Catalogue, provided two colours, roughly B and V in the Johnson UBV photometric system, important for spectral classification and effective temperature determination.